Our Senior School will prepare your daughter to take on the world

 Our co-curricular Dance/Drama program is open to all students in Years 7 to 12, regardless of whether they are studying a subject in these course areas.
-The girls can become involved in major annual dance, drama and music productions, either on stage or behind the scenes, assisting with costumes, make-up, technical production and ushering.
-We are home to ‘PC Dance’, a program hosted on Saturday mornings for girls and boys aged four to 20.
+The girls can become involved in performing arts programs such as major annual dance, drama and music productions, either on stage or behind the scenes, assisting with costumes, make-up, technical production and ushering.
+We are home to ‘PC Dance’, a program hosted on Saturday mornings for girls and boys aged 4 to 20.

 Camps And Adventure Learning

 Years 7 to 10 have an annual camp where the girls immerse themselves in a bush setting and learn important life skills such as teamwork, ingenuity, meal planning and leadership.
 The Year 9 and 10 camps are much longer than typical school camps, creating a lightbulb moment where the girls challenge themselves, needing to work collaboratively and draw on each other’s strengths.

 Perth College has always encouraged its students to give back to the community and make a difference in the lives of others.

 Our girls assist at the Church and with community events such as the annual Lifeline luncheon, Anglicare winter and Christmas appeals, and the Hyde Park Fair.
 Our Student Representative Council also helps to generate funds and raise awareness for charities via school and community-based events.